-The list below shows what is required to interact with a SPOT tag:
+The list below shows what is required to configure and deploy a SPOT tag:

-- A Windows® computer with Tag Agent and our USB driver installed
+- A Wildlife Computers Data Portal Account.

-- A Wildlife Computers Portal Account
+- A Windows® computer with Tag Agent and our USB driver installed.

-- A Wildlife Computers Communications Cable
+- A Wildlife Computers communications cable.

-- A magnet
+- A magnet.

-Visit wildlifecomputers.com to create a Portal account and download the required software.
-At the end of this document there is a list of key concepts to reference.
-We recommend new users review this list.
+Visit wildlifecomputers.com to download the required software (Tag Agent and the USB communications cable driver) and setup an account.
+At the end of this document, there is a list of key terms and concepts for reference.
+We recommend inexperienced users review this list as well as the Deployment Checklist.

-About the SPOT
+About the SPOT-325 & SPOT-371

-The Wildlife Computers SPOT tag is an Argos transmitter that includes temperature and wet/dry sensors.
+Wildlife Computers SPOT tag is an Argos transmitter that includes temperature and wet/dry sensors.